Ryan-Haig12/calorie-counter-deno/README.md

 You will not be able to run this out of the box.
 In order to run this app you'll need to complete 2 steps

 ## Step 1
 Create your own PostgreSQL database, I used `https://www.elephantsql.com/`.
-Create a file in the root directory called `db` and add a single file to it called `config.ts`
+Create a folder in the root directory called `db` and add a single file in it called `config.ts`

 ```Typescript
 import Dexecutor from "https://deno.land/x/dexecutor/mod.ts"